iaeiou/blue-plankton-2/content/_index.md

         url: /about
     component: intro.html
     content: >-
       Thinking of moving to rural New Hampshire?
-This blog is dedicated those contemplating a move.
-Here you'll find a insider's take on the good, the bad, and the remarkable aspects of rural life here.
+This blog presents an insider's take on the good, the bad, and the remarkable aspects of rural life here.
     section_id: intro
     title: Intro
     type: intro